 The Dying Matters website makes available many useful resources.
 These include:

 - Leaflets providing support and advice to enable people to have open and honest conversations around death, dying and bereavement

 - Details of a number of books designed to help people deal with death, dying and bereavement

 - A range of information leaflets providing ideas about what different groups and organisations (including community groups, funeral directors, financial institutions, legal organisations, hospices, care homes and schools) can do to promote greater awareness of and involvement in death, dying and bereavement

 - Difficult Conversations guidance aiming to help anyone caring for someone with dementia to open up conversations about end of life wishes

 - Information and a lesson plan for schools

 Cruse Bereavement Care Scotland is a charity, staffed by volunteers, which provides training, and gives bereavement support to people throughout Scotland.
 Cruse have produced an Employer's Bereavement Toolkit to help employers be ready and able to manage a bereavement in the workplace.

-A number of organisations have jointly published the Whole School Approach to Supporting Loss and Bereavement, a resource to help teachers support children and
+The Whole School Approach to Supporting Loss and Bereavement is a resource to help teachers support children and

 young people during times of loss, change and bereavement.